Alyilyas/volcanic-tsunami-detection/README.md

 | **Appendix B** | `"station": 'CGJI' (or other)`<br>`"component": 'BHE' (or other)`<br>`"step": 200`<br>`"n_bootstrap": 10000`<br>`"ar_lag": 11 (or other)` | Repeat for all station/component combinations.
 Check *Manuscript Table 1* for correct `ar_lag`. |
 | **Quick Test** | `"n_bootstrap": 100` | Fast low-quality test. set `"n_bootstrap"`to `10000` for producing the final, high-quality results for the manuscript.
 (Note: this will be computationally intensive).|

-## 📝 Citation

-If you use this code or methodology in your research, please cite our manuscript:

-> \[Ilyas, A., et al. (2026).
-A statistical framework for the near real-time seismic detection of tsunami-generating volcanic flank collapses Focused on Anak krakatau.]

 ---
 ## 📚 References

 A short list of the key software and methodology papers cited in this README.
 The full bibliography is available in the manuscript.